acm-uiuc/til/_til/git/list-filenames-without-the-diffs.md

+---
-# List Filenames Without The Diffs
+title: List Filenames Without The Diffs
+category: git
+---

 The `git show` command will list all changes for a given reference including the diffs.
 With diffs included, this can get rather verbose at